 The Johns Hopkins University was founded in 1876 as America’s first research university.
 Since that time, graduate and postdoctoral education have been tightly integrated into the university’s mission.
 Beginning with Johns Hopkins’ first president, Daniel Coit Gilman, the university has promoted learning through discovery.

-With over 16,000 graduate students in our nine schools, Johns Hopkins offers the Doctor of Philosophy, Doctor of Science, Doctor of Medicine, Doctor of Public Health, Doctor of Nursing Practice, Doctor of Engineering, Doctor of Education, Doctor of Musical Arts, and Doctor of International Affairs degrees, as well as a variety of full- and part-time masters degrees.
+With approximately 20,000 graduate students in our nine schools, Johns Hopkins offers the Doctor of Philosophy, Doctor of Science, Doctor of Medicine, Doctor of Public Health, Doctor of Nursing Practice, Doctor of Engineering, Doctor of Education, Doctor of Musical Arts, and Doctor of International Affairs degrees, as well as a variety of full-and part-time masters degrees.

-Go to the Johns Hopkins University Academics page to learn more about or to apply for graduate programs in our schools.
+Johns Hopkins University is steadfast in ensuring the academic excellence of its graduate programs, and the well-being of its students.
+Go to the Johns Hopkins University Academics page to learn more about or to apply for one of more than sixty doctoral programs or one of more than 200 master’s programs in our schools.

 Office of the Provost